|I love this stuffing.|

 - 3/4 to 1 cup half and half

 If bread is not already stale, cut into 1” cubes and toast in 325˚ oven for about 25 minutes, or until lightly browned.

 If roasting your own chestnuts make an “x” on the op of each chestnut.
 Place on a baking sheet and roast in 325˚oven for 20 minutes.
 When chestnuts are cool (or you remove them from the jar) cut them up into rough 1/4 inch pieces.

 In a skillet over medium high heat, brown the sausage, keeping the rendered liquid/drippings, but removing the browned sausage to a large bowl while you sauté the vegetables.

-Combine the sausage, vegetables, bread, seasonings, and parsley.
-Pour half and half over mixture as you stir.
+Combine the sausage, vegetables, bread, pistachios, chestnuts, and parsley.
+Pour half and half and broth/stock over mixture as you stir.

 Pour mixed stuffing into a greased 9x13 inch baking pan.

 Bake in 350˚ oven for about 25 minutes, or until heated through and browned on top.

 Dressing may be made a day ahead of time, cooled and stored covered in refrigerator.
 Reheat in 350˚ oven for 30-45 minutes.